Sign in

 Process Control

-In press forging, the speed, stroke length, and pressure of the die are automatically regulated to ensure precision and operational efficiency.
+In press forging, speed, stroke length, and die pressure are automatically regulated for high precision.

 CNC Automation